domenk/esp32-arduino-lib-builder-windows/README.md

 	* Default settings are mostly ok.
 	* Change keyboard layout if it does not match yours.
 	* Choose full Ubuntu Server (not minimized).
+	* On *Storage configuration* step installer might not allocate all available disk space for mount point `/` (for example, you created disk with 20 GB, but installer allocated only 10 GB).
+Change the size of device mounted to `/` (*ubuntu-lg*) to fix this.
 	* When confirming data loss on disks selected for installation, you can safely continue, because in this case "disk" refers to the 15 GB virtual disk we have created above.
 	* *Your server's name*: `ubuntu`
 	* *Pick a username*: `ubuntu`